BioinformaticsLabAtMUN/sRNARanking/README.md

 		Show this help message and exit
 ```

-To run the script,  you need to specify the input feature table (required) and the filename of the output file (optional) as shown below:
+To run the script,  you need to specify the input feature table (required) and the filename of the output file (optional).
+A sample [feature table](FeatureTable.tsv) is provided.
+To run this script with the test data, just type on your terminal the command shown below (make sure that the feature table, the rsd file, and the R script are all in the working directory):

 ```
 Rscript --vanilla RF_classifier4sRNA.R -i FeatureTable.tsv -o outFile.txt